 questions and organizes the church visits.

-Assistant.
-He now works with the Faith Perceptions support team.
+Human Resources Assistant.
+He now works with the Faith

-relief operations following hurricanes Katrina, Rita, and
+assisted in disaster relief operations following hurricanes Katrina, Rita, and

 manufacturing company.
 Mitchell, Mamie, and their two daughters are

 active members of their church and enjoy traveling to visit extended

 Click here to email